thepanlab/thepanlab.github.io/docs/projects.md

   In this project, we aim to improve Sipros to achieve more accurate detection of isotopically labeled peptides from shotgun proteomics data.
 Computing will be accelerated with GPU and provided in the clound.
 This will make proteomic stable isotope probing more accessible for the microbiome community.

-  Lab members: Yi Xiong, Dongyu Wang, Chongle Pan
+  Lab members: Yi Xiong, Dongyu Wang, Chongle Pan.
-  Collaborators: Dr. [Xuan Guo](http://www.cse.unt.edu/~xuanguo/) at UNT
+  Collaborators: Dr. [Xuan Guo](http://www.cse.unt.edu/~xuanguo/) at UNT.
   Sponsor: Department of Energy, Biological and Environmental Research

 ## Completed Projects